mirek-walking/parcels/README.md

 * Java
 * Maven

 ## Example of usage
+* in the project directory:
+  * `mvn compile`
-`mvn exec:java -Dexec.mainClass=App`
+  * `mvn exec:java -Dexec.mainClass=cz.mirek.Parcels`

 ## Features
-Package delivery

-Write a command line program that keeps a record of packages processed.
-Each package information consists of weight (in kg) and destination postal code.
-Think about these packages in the same way, when you send one using postal office.
-Data should be kept in memory (please don’t introduce any database engines).

-The program should:

 - read user input from console, user enters line consisting of weight of package and destination postal code

 - once per minute - write output to console, each line consists of postal code and total weight of all packages for that postal code

 - process user command “quit”, when user enters quit to command line as input, program should exit

 - take and process command line argument specified at program run – filename of file containing lines in same format as user can enter in command line.
-This is considered as initial load of package information
+This is considered as initial load of package information. (not implemented yet)

-- handle invalid input of user (it is up to you how, describe implemented behaviour in readme file)
+- handle invalid input of user (if some line of the input is invalid, the line will be ignored and user can insert next line)

 Sample input: